GimmickNG/pycopy-modbus/docs/USAGE.md

 ## Classic development environment

-This section describes the necessary steps on the computer to read and/or write data from/to a Modbus TCP Client device.
+This section describes the necessary steps on the computer to read and/or write data from/to a Modbus TCP Server device.

 ```bash
 # Linux/Mac